craigmcchesney/datastore-support/README.md

 ### docker

 The docker directory includes configuration files for creating [docker containers](https://www.docker.com/resources/what-container/) for the support services.
 A [docker-compose](https://docs.docker.com/compose/) configuration (docker-compose.yml) is provided for running influxdb, mongodb, and mongo express (web portal for MongoDB).

 A separate docker configuration (envoy.yaml)  is included for creating a container running the envoy proxy.
+Note that there is now a MacOS specified file envoy.mac.yaml (that I think is also supposed to be used for Windows).
+See the [grpc-web example](https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld) for more details about docker container configuration and creation and the differences for Mac/Windows.

 ### env